-Full-Year Courses
+> Full-Year Courses

-- Requests to drop a full-year course will be considered through the third school day following the posting of grades at the close of the first marking period and provided the student will still be scheduled for 35 credits, a minimum of seven (7) courses are scheduled in the semester (BOE Policy 5410, Promotion and Retention) (not applicable to Seniors), has the permission of the parent/guardian, and has consulted with his/her assigned counselor and the department supervisor.
-The course will be deleted. - After the third school day following the close of the first marking period courses may be dropped provided the student would still be scheduled for 35 credits, a minimum of seven (7) courses are scheduled in the semester (BOE Policy 5410, Promotion and Retention) (not applicable to Seniors), has the permission of the parent/guardian, and has consulted with his/her assigned counselor, teacher and the department supervisor.
-The transcript will then indicate "W" (withdrawn). - Voluntary level changes in which a student moves from a more rigorous level to a less rigorous level (e.g. moving from Advanced Placement to Honors or Honors to Academic) may only take place through the third day following the posting of grades at the close of the first (1st) marking period (BOE Regulation 2464, Gifted and Talented Students).
+- Requests to drop a full-year course will be considered through the third school day following the posting of grades at the close of the first marking period and provided the student will still be scheduled for 35 credits, a minimum of seven (7) courses are scheduled in the semester (BOE Policy 5410, Promotion and Retention) (not applicable to Seniors), has the permission of the parent/guardian, and has consulted with his/her assigned counselor.
+The course will be deleted. - After the third school day following the close of the first marking period courses may be dropped provided the student would still be scheduled for 35 credits, a minimum of seven (7) courses are scheduled in the semester (BOE Policy 5410, Promotion and Retention) (not applicable to Seniors), has the permission of the parent/guardian, and has consulted with his/her assigned counselor.
+The transcript will then indicate "W" (withdrawn). - \\Voluntary level changes in which a student moves from a more rigorous level to a less rigorous level (e.g. moving from Advanced Placement to Honors or Honors to Academic) may only take place through the week [five (5) school days] following the posting of 1st Marking Period Progress Reports (BOE Regulation 2464, Gifted and Talented Students).